SymfonyCasts/solid/sfcasts/liskov-takeaways.md

-# Liskov Takeaways
+# Liskov Takeaways & Service Alias

-Coming soon...

-Okay.
-To celebrate our new system, let's see an action in `BigFootSightingController` after the `addFlash()`, let's also add some, uh, duration information.
-Um, I'm actually going to say if the `$bfsScore` is  An instance of `DebuggableBigFootSightingScore` then I'm going to say `$this->addFlash('success', sprintf(...))` and down here, I'll say:
+To celebrate our new system, let's see it in action.
+In `BigFootSightingController`, after the `addFlash()`, let's also add some duration information.
+Of course, I don't know for sure if I'm using the "debuggable" version of my service, so add if the `$bfsScore` is an instance of `DebuggableBigFootSightingScore`, then `$this->addFlash('success', sprintf(...))` with:

 > Btw, the scoring took %f milliseconds

-`$bfsScore->getCalculationTime()`, which we know we can call this because I just did the instance of, and I want times a thousand.
-So that's in milliseconds.
-Oh, wait.
-Didn't I say that instance of is kind of a signal that we're breaking LISC, right?
-Principal.
-Yep.
-But

-Since this is my controller, which whose job is to kind of tie pieces together.
-And since this only adds extra functionality for this one case, I'm okay with it.

-However,
+And pass `$bfsScore->getCalculationTime()` times 1000 to convert from microseconds to milliseconds.

+Cool!
+But... wait: didn't I say that `instanceof` is a signal that we may be breaking Liskov's principle?
+Yep!
+But I'm not too worried about it here, for a few reasons.
+First, this is my controller... whose job is to tie all the ugly pieces of my app together.
+Also, I'm using the `instanceof` to detect if I can *add* functionality... not to work-around a misbehaving sub-class.

-Another solution, depending on your needs would be to explicitly say that you require the debuggable service.
-So instead of saying, I allow any `SightingScorer`, we could say, we're always going to use this even in production.
-So we require a `DebuggableSightingScorer`
+However, another solution, depending if you really *do* need to substitute this class only in one environment, is to explicitly say that you require the debuggable version of the service.
+So instead of saying, "I allow any `SightingScorer`", we could say, "I specifically need a `DebuggableSightingScorer`".

-If we did that, we would not need the incidenceof, cause we would know that that service returns the `DebuggableBigFootSightingScore`, which has that `getCalculationTime()` method on it.
+If we did that, we wouldn't need the `instanceof` because we would know that *that* service returns a `DebuggableBigFootSightingScore`, which has the `getCalculationTime()`  method on it.

-But

-Well, one tiny last little detail.
-If we refresh now that doesn't work can not resolve argument.
-That sighting score cannot auto automize service, `DebuggableSightingScore` arguments, scoring factors is type hinted, Iterable.
+But... we're missing one tiny config detail in Symfony.
+Try to refresh the page.
+Ah!
+It breaks!

+> Cannot autowire service `DebuggableSightingScore`: argument $scoringFactors is
+> type-hinted `iterable`.
 You should configure its value explicitly.

+Wait... we hit this error when working on the open-closed principle.
+And, in `config/services.yaml`, we fixed it by specifically wiring the `$scoringFactors` argument.
+Why isn't that working anymore?

-We hit this air at the beginning of creating our, uh, in the OCP section in services, IMO.
-We are passing specifically the scoring factors that we want, but for some reason that's not working anymore.
-This is thanks to auto registration.
-Thanks to our registration.
-There is actually a separate service in our container called de `DebuggableSightingScorer`.
-You can see that if you run
+Thanks to auto-registration - the feature that automatically registers all classes in `src/` as a service - there is a *separate* service in our container called `DebuggableSightingScorer`.
+You can see that if you run:

 ```terminal
 php bin/console debug:container Sighting
 ```

-there is a `DebuggableSightingScorer` and a separate service called `SightingScorer`.
-But when we really want something to do is to pass us the same one service, regardless of whether we type into `DebuggableSightingScorer` or `SightingScorer` So we'll add an alias inside services.yaml here.
-We're going to say
+Yup!
+There's a `DebuggableSightingScorer` and a separate service called `SightingScorer`.
+That is... *not* what we wanted.
+Instead, I want Symfony to pass us the *same* service, regardless of whether we type-hint `DebuggableSightingScorer` or `SightingScorer`.

-`App\Service\DebuggableSightingScorer`.
-Actually here, I'm going to actually copy the class name for our `DebuggableSightingScorer` and then say colon and then an `@` symbol.
-And here you can say `App\Service\SightingScore`.
-In other words, whenever somebody auto tries to Ottawa or this service, they actually get this service, which uses the debug mobile setting score class.
-I know a little bit hard to follow a little fancy.
-If you go back to the run `debug:container`.
-Now
+We can do that by adding an alias.
+Inside `services.yaml`, say `App\Service\DebuggableSightingScorer`, colon, an `@` symbol and then `App\Service\SightingScorer`.

+This says: whenever someone tries to autowire or use the `DebuggableSightingScorer` service, you should *actually* pass them the `SightingScorer` service... which, I know, is actually an *instance* of `DebuggableSightingScorer`.
+It *can* be a bit confusing.

+Back at your terminal, run `debug:container` again:

 ```terminal-silent
 php bin/console debug:container Sighting
 ```

+It *looks* like there are still 2 services, but if you hit "6" to look at the "Debuggable" one, on top, it says:

+> This is an alias for the service `App\Service\SightingScore`.

+And over in the browser, when we refresh... it works again!

+## Liskov Principle Takeaways

-you'll see that it looks like there are still two services, but if you hit six here to look at the Debuggable one on top, you can say, this is an alias for the service `App\Service\SightingScore`.
-They really pointed the same thing in over in the browser when we refreshed it works.
-So the big takeaway from LS from Liskov's principle is this make sure that when you have a subclass, I have a class that extends another or implements an interface.
-It follows the rules of that parent type.
-It doesn't do anything surprising, that's it.
-And PHP will even prevent you from most Liz cough violations.
-The most interesting part of list off for me is learning the things that you are allowed to do.
-The fact that you are allowed to change the return type in an overwritten method, as long as you make it more specific or the opposite for the type argument types.
-Okay.
-Next up is solid principle.
-Number four, the interface segregation principle.
+So the big takeaway from Liskov's principle is this: make sure that when you have a "subtype" - a class that extends another or that implements an interface - it follows the rules of that parent type.
+It doesn't do anything surprising.
+That's it.
+And PHP will even prevent you from *most* Liskov violations.

+The most interesting part of Liskov for *me* is learning about the things that we *are* allowed to do.
+Like, you *are* allowed to change the return type of a method as long as you make it more specific.
+Or, the opposite for argument types: you can change them... as long as you make it *less* specific.

+Okay, next up is solid principle number 4: the interface segregation principle.